kuzzleio/documentation/README.md

 And follow the on-screen instructions.
 This will start a development server with hot-reload.

-## How to get a local preview of your copywriting
+## I am writing the docs for a repo and I want to see a preview

-If you are writing a new piece of the documentation, or simply editing an existing one, you are likely willing to see how it looks.
+If you are writing a new piece of the documentation for let's say, the Javascript SDK v7, or simply editing it, you are likely willing to see how it looks.
 Here is how you do it with [kuzdoc](https://github.com/kuzzleio/kuzdoc).

 If you haven't already done it, install Kuzdoc globally